ginstrom/paladin-novel/manuscript/chapter-16.md

 The circle was silent for a long moment, the implications of what they'd witnessed settling over everyone present.
 Finally, Sister Marta spoke.

 "I've seen enough," she said quietly.
-"This man carries divine blessing, whatever the politics of the situation might be."
+"Your power was very great.
+This man carries divine blessing, whatever the politics of the situation might be."

 "One miracle proves nothing," Aldric said, but his voice lacked its earlier conviction.

+"Nothing at all!"
+Brother Castor chimed in desperately, though his voice wavered.
+"Tricks and illusions!
+The High Cleric is right to be skeptical!"

 "It proves everything," Korgan replied firmly.
 "Divine power doesn't flow to the unworthy, regardless of what titles they claim or what authorities recognize them."